rosen-bridge/tss/README.md

 # rosen tss project

 This project is used for keygen, sign and regroup operations on eddsa and ecdsa protocols in threshold signature.
-Base of the project is tss-lib of binance.
+It is based on Binance's TSS-lib.
 For massage passing you should run ts-guard project and set it's port as p2pPort argument.

 ### build command
 ```bash